openmrv/MRV/Modules_2/coded.md

 ![alt_text](images/CODED/img37.png "image_tooltip")
     - **Note:** This dataset is not perfect, and may omit non-stand replacing tree cover loss events.
 However, it serves well for exploratory purposes.

-5. Add the time series viewer to the map wth _Toggle time series viewer_.
+5. Add the time series viewer to the map with _Toggle time series viewer_.
 Change the min/max of the y-axis to -1 to 1.5.
 6. Spend some time clicking on areas mapped as tree cover loss and visualizing the time series.
 This is a good opportunity for changing the _Consecutive Obs_ and _chiSquareProbability_ parameters.
    .
 The example below can be found at Latitude, Longitude 13.307, 104.587.
 You can add this point to the map in the same manner as the global forest watch layer using the asset path ‘users/openmrv/MRV/Cambodia_Example_Point’.
 Note the dramatic decrease in NDFI that is not picked up as a change.

 ![alt_text](images/CODED/img38.png "image_tooltip")
 The disturbance can be seen by clicking on the observation in the plot next to the error indicating the error of omission.
 Note that the missing data is due to the scanline corrector issue with Landsat 7.
 ![alt_text](images/CODED/img39.png "image_tooltip")
-Experiment with different values for _Consecutive Obs_ and _chiSquaredProbability_ to try to detect this change correctly.
+Experiment with different values for _Consecutive Obs_ and _chiSquareProbability_ to try to detect this change correctly.
+Typical ranges for _Consecutive Obs_ are from 3 (more change) to 8 (less change), while _chiSquareProbability_ typically should range from .9 (more change) to .999 (less change).
 After changing a parameter, click _Run_ for them to go into effect.
 Make sure that _Reset Map_ and _Center Zoom_ are not checked under _Visualization_.
 This way you can change the parameters without any of the layers of the map being reset or the map view changing.
     - Notice that changing the _Consecutive Obs_ threshold from 4 to 3 led to the correct detection of the change:
 ![alt_text](images/CODED/img40.png "image_tooltip")
 It’s unrealistic to determine the perfect set of parameters for an entire country.
 However, this exercise can be used to determine a set of parameters that works well given the data availability of your study domain.